Jean-Baradat/OC-p7-lespetitsplats-05-2023/README.md

 I'm playing the role of a freelancer commissioned by the company "les petits plats".
 My mission is to develop a search engine consisting of a main search bar and advanced filters (*tags*).
 Based on a supplied JS file containing 50 recipes, the search engine must enable recipes to be sorted quickly and easily, and the results to be displayed on the page.

 In addition, two versions of the main search bar are being developed on two separate branches:
-- search-bar-native-loop: the version using the native *for* loop for the main search bar engine
+- search-bar-native-loop: the version using the native *for...of* loop for the main search bar engine
 - search-bar-array-method: the version using the *filter* method for the main search bar engine

 The aim is to test which of these two methods is the most efficient by means of a performance study.